 That is correct.
 When it comes to motocross.
 But when talking hard enduro, they’re few and far between.
 More about 4 strokes in a minute.

-are better because power is so smooth and tractable nowadays.
+2 stroke enduro motorcycles are better for hard enduro because power is so smooth and tractable nowadays.
 They chug better at low power levels because of only 2 strokes.

 Can I Race A 4 Stroke In Hard Enduro?